eldipa/tiburoncin/README.md

 ## How to contribute

 Make a fork and start to hack.
-Keep your code as clean as possible and following the same coding style that the rest of the code and make small commits.
+Keep your code as clean as possible and following the same coding style that the rest of the code and making small commits.
 When you finish, do a Pull Request.